Siena Cathedral: Façade

 Di Cecco's more elaborate design scheme, heavily influenced by French Gothic architecture caused the apparent division of the upper portion of the cathedral.
 Most noticeably the pinnacles of the upper portion do not continue from the columns flanking the central portal as they normally would in such cathedrals.
 Instead, they are substantially offset, resulting in a vertical discontinuity which is uncommon in cathedrals of the time as it can lead to structural weakness.
 To adjust for this imbalance, the towers on each side of the cathedral were opened by adding windows, reducing the weight they needed to support.
 The upper portion also features heavy Gothic decoration, a marked contrast to the simple geometric designed common to Tuscan Romanesque architecture.

 While most of the sculpture decorating the lower level of the lavish façade was sculpted by Giovanni Pisano and assistants depicting prophets, philosophers and apostles, the more Gothic statuary adorning the upper portion—including the half-length statues of the patriarchs in the niches around the rose window—are of later, unattributed, sculptors.
 Almost all the statuary adorning the cathedral today are copies.
 The originals are kept in the Crypt of the Statues in the Museo dell'Opera del Duomo.

 Three large mosaics on the gables of the façade were assembled in Venice in 1878.
 The large central mosaic, the Coronation of the Virgin, is by Luigi Mussini.
 The smaller mosaics on each side, Nativity of Jesus and Presentation of Mary in the Temple, were by Alessandro Franchi.

 The bronze central door is a recent addition to the cathedral, replacing the original wooden one.
 The large door, known as the Porta della Riconoscenza, was commissioned in 1946 near the end of the German occupation of Siena.
-Sculpted by Vico Consorti and cast by Enrico Manfrini, the scenes on the door represent the Glorification of the Virgin, Siena's patron saint.
+Sculpted by Vico Consorti and cast by Enrico Manfrini, the scenes on the door represent the Coronation of the Virgin.

 On the left corner pier of the façade is a 14th-century inscription marking the grave of Giovanni Pisano.
-Next to the façade stands a column with a statue of the Contrade Lupa, a wolf breast-feeding Romulus and Remus.
-According to local legend Senius and Aschius, sons of Remus and founders of Siena, left Rome with the statue, stolen from the Temple of Apollo in Rome.
+Next to the façade stands a column with a statue of the Contrade Lupa, a she-wolf breastfeeding Romulus and Remus.
+According to local legend, Senius and Aschius, sons of Remus and founders of Siena, left Rome with the statue, stolen from the Roman Temple of Apollo.